EmrD/DoubleSpaceToEnterVSCode/README.md

 # Double Space Enter - VS Code Extension

 This Visual Studio Code extension allows you to insert a newline by double pressing the spacebar.
-A single press of the spacebar will insert a space, while a double press within a specified time will insert a newline (`\n`).
+A single press of the spacebar will insert a space, while a double press within a specified time will insert a newline (`\n`).**Requires VSCode at least 1.92.0 from engine!**

 ## Features